laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Anatomically, vision is the result of the interplay of neural networks which are organized in a hierarchy of visual areas.
-Each visual area is itself a dynamical process, from its first stage, the retina, to the different areas which help in forming this parallel and distributed representation of the visual world.
+Each visual area is itself a dynamical process, from its first stage, the retina, to the efferent visual areas which help in forming a parallel and distributed representation of the visual world.
 Moreover, this organization is largely self-organized and very efficient metabolic-wise.
 To make sense of such complex network of visual areas, it has been proposed that this